pedroCollogno/satisfied/README.md

     - [ ] Item cost of factory / selection
     - [ ] Compute production (static)
 - [ ] Settings / customization (only if this is used by anyone other than me)
+    - [ ] Keyboard layout handling (at least AZERTY)
     - [ ] Remap keybindings
     - [ ] Change fonts / colors
+- [ ] Z-axis support: could be a system of layers with connect them ?

 ## Design / Architecture